Development Application Tracking

 Development Applications on Exhibition

-You can view all proposed developments currently on public exhibition via the Development Hub which are advertised in accordance with Council’s policies.
+You can view all proposed developments currently on public exhibition via the NSW Planning Portal.

 How do I make a submission?